Kimchi Fried Rice (Kimchi Bokkeumbap)

 This kimchi fried rice recipe is an excellent “base,” perfect for adding in proteins, extra veggies, and more.
 Below are some of my top suggestions.

-• Vegetables: some of the most traditional add-ins include carrot, mushrooms (enoki work very well), zucchini, and peppers.
+• Vegetables: some of the most traditional add-ins include carrots, mushrooms (enoki works very well), zucchini, and peppers.
 Bok choy, kale, spinach, broccoli, peas, cabbage, and edamame would also work.

 • Egg: I’ll usually add a fried egg as a garnish, rather than mixing it into the Korean fried rice.
 However, either will work.
 You could also use scrambled tofu.